vinta/fuck-coding-interviews/README.md

 > How on earth can I ever think of a solution like that in an interview?!

-I'm working on implementing common Algorithms and Data Structures in Python (with test cases, of course), as well as straightforward solutions to some LeetCode and HackerRank problems which I solved with frustration in mind.
+I'm working on implementing common Algorithms and Data Structures in Python (with test cases, of course), as well as straightforward solutions to some problems from LeetCode, HackerRank, and HackerEarth which I solved with frustration in mind.

 Well, there are SO MUCH things to learn in Computer Science.
 I'm just a peasant who happens to write some crappy code for living.